 Cell-mediated response – T cells

 Like B cells, T cells exist in some 1011 possible versions, each receptive to a specific antigen.
-But T cells are more complex, being of two types, one of which has sub-types.
+But T cells are more complex (which is why we left them until now), being of two types, one of which has sub-types.

 T cells can not detect antigens directly; they can only detect those which are displayed on the surface of APCs.
 Just as there are two types of APCs, according to their MHC type, there are two types of T cells.
 Certain glycoproteins on T cells are called clusters of differentiation, or CDs.
 On leaving the thymus, most T cells have either CD4 or CD8 and so are called CD4+ or CD8+.

-- CD4 is a co-receptor which enables so-called helper T cells, or Th cells, to recognize class II MHCs on APCs.
+- CD4 is a co-receptor which enables so-called helper T cells, or Th cells, to recognize class II MHCs on APCs, including those on B cells.

 - CD8 is specific to MHC I and to cytotoxic T cells, also called Tc cells.